I love my Nest. It looks great, it’s easy to use, and it makes me work harder to save more energy.

 Smart devices gamify what we do.
 Think about how your behaviour changes when you put a step counter on.
 You want those numbers to go higher, you’re chasing records, your brain wants the high of doing better.
 You try harder.

-Same thing happens when we put smart devices in our homes.
+Same thing happens when we put things like Vivint smart home devices in our homes.
 We see results instantly on our phone and along with things in the home being easier (think smart security where your phone becomes a window to your front door), they are also better for all of us.

 With the Nest Smart Home Thermostat, you’re rewarded with leaves when you drop the temperature, have the furnace running less, and use less energy.
 Those leaves are awesome.
 I want more leaves.